JakobPapirov/fitness/README.md

   * Calculations - unsure (nodejs/mathjs, python/vue)
 * Macros:       MongoDB (Atlas)

+If one of these becomes finished before another, I'll update the versioning.

 Planned updates

 * V. 2.1 = Core site is refactored *Backend*